chrismetz09/website/content/en/docs/tasks/administer-cluster/highly-available-control-plane.md

 - Add-on manager: each works independently to keep add-ons in sync.

 In addition, a load balancer operating in front of the API servers routes external and internal traffic to the control plane nodes.
-Each of the control plane nodes will run the following components in the following mode:

-* etcd instance: all instances will be clustered together using consensus;

-* API server: each server will talk to local etcd - all API servers in the cluster will be available;

-* controllers, scheduler, and cluster auto-scaler: will use lease mechanism - only one instance of each of them will be active in the cluster;

-* add-on manager: each manager will work independently trying to keep add-ons in sync.

-In addition, there will be a load balancer in front of API servers that will route external and internal traffic to them.

 ### Load balancing